bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `insertNode(node)` method steps are to [insert](https://dom.spec.whatwg.org/#concept-range-insert) node into [this](https://webidl.spec.whatwg.org/#this).

-[Range/surroundContents](https://developer.mozilla.org/en-US/docs/Web/API/Range/surroundContents "The Range.surroundContents() method moves content of the Range into a new node, placing the new node at the start of the specified range.")
+[Range/surroundContents](https://developer.mozilla.org/en-US/docs/Web/API/Range/surroundContents 'The Range.surroundContents() method moves content of the Range into a new node, placing the new node at the start of the specified range.')

 In all current engines.